 Talking with a parent about estate planning is never easy.
 Here are several conversation starters that can help adult children and their parents plan.

-As of 2018, Americans older than 65 now numbers 51 million,1 a number that is expected to climb significantly as Baby Boomers retire over the next two decades.
-Even with this “graying of America,” a recent survey showed that 57% of U.S. adults do not have estate planning documents at all,2 jeopardizing the smooth transfer of hard-earned wealth from one generation to another.
+As of 2020, Americans older than 65 now number nearly 50 million,1 a number that is expected to climb significantly as Baby Boomers continue to age.
+Even with this “graying of America,” a recent survey showed 58% of U.S. adults do not have estate planning documents at all,2 jeopardizing the smooth transfer of hard-earned wealth from one generation to another.

 The issue is often around starting the difficult conversation of estate planning.
 Talking with a parent about sensitive topics like incapacity or end-of-life issues is never easy.
 But adults with aging parents can open the lines of communication about the family’s financial future and the need to have a plan.

 Your parents may not want to face the possibility of getting sick, having to give up control over their lives, or even talk to you about a life-ending illness.
 Parents can also find it awkward to discuss their money.
-Among those without estate planning documents, the number one reason for not having them was that they hadn’t discussed estate planning because they don’t like thinking about their own death.3 In a different survey, 50% of respondents said, “I just haven’t gotten around to it” which may indicate procrastination on a difficult matter.4 In a similar manner, adult children, not wanting to appear greedy and focused on themselves, procrastinate as well.
+Among those without estate planning documents, the number one reason for not having them was that they hadn’t “gotten around to it.”

 Often the hardest part of estate planning is issue is simply getting the conversation started.